KPIs for Manufacturing Operations

 - Machine Downtime Rate

 This is one of the major KPIs for Manufacturing Operations which helps to know the overall operational situation of the company or manufacturing plant.
 High downtime hours turn organizations into negative trends of growth.
-The formula of calculating machine downtime rate is as below:
+The formula for calculating the machine downtime rate is as below:

 Machine Downtime Rate = Downtime Hours / (Operational Hours + Downtime Hours)